Struggling to find cloud security expertise?

 To Summarise

-KubeArmor, a cloud-native solution now supports OKE to secure pods and containers using BPF-LSM for inline attack mitigation/prevention.
+KubeArmor, a cloud-native solution, now supports OKE to secure pods and containers using BPF-LSM for inline attack mitigation/prevention.
 In the case of k8s, the pods are the execution units and are usually exposed to external entities.
 Thus, it’s imperative to have a layer of defense within the pods so that the attacker is limited in their ability to use system primitives to exploit the vulnerability.
 KubeArmor is a k8s-native solution that uses Linux kernel primitives on Unbreakable Enterprise Kernel (UEK) to harden the pods, further fortifying the K8s engine.